 17th September 2018

-Energy bills are an inevitable monthly outgoing for all of us.
+Energy bills are an inevitable monthly outgoing for us all.
 You flick on a light, you curl up on the sofa to watch your favourite boxset, and you plug in your phone to charge it up: day in, day out, you and your family rely on electricity.
-But by being more aware of how your household is consuming energy, you can begin to make small changes, which will help to reduce the amount you’re paying out each month.
+But by being more aware of how your household consumes energy, you can begin to make small changes which help reduce the amount you’re paying out each month.
 Simply put, it’s about getting into the right habits.

 Throughout the winter months as the nights draw in early, lighting is an ideal way to keep your home cosy.
 However, be aware that light bulbs burn up more energy than you may think - especially if you’re still using traditional incandescent styles, referred to as Edison bulbs.
-Try to get into the habit of only lighting rooms which are being used, switching off lights as you leave to prevent wasted power.
+Save money by getting into the habit of only lighting rooms which are being used, switching off lights as you leave to prevent wasted power.